 Cursive writing requires a lot of practice.
 Adding multiple sensory strategies to handwriting is one way to make the motor plan of letters “stick” when it comes to learning cursive.
-Today, I’ve got a fun free download for you that can be used to help kids learn cursive letters in a variety of ways: Cursive letter flashcards!
+Today, I’ve got a fun free freebie for you that can be used to help kids learn cursive letters in a variety of ways: Cursive letter flashcards!
+These letter formation PDF printable sheets are printable tools that can be used in many different ways.

 This is part of our how to teach cursive writing series.